-There is a maximum number of hours that a child can sleep at night (see our sleep chart here).
+There is a maximum number of hours that a child can sleep at night (see our common age by stage sleep chart).
 Consolidated nighttime sleep is driven by two factors: (1) the circadian rhythm enabling bed and wake time to happen at appropriate times, and (2) sleep pressure arising from staying awake for an appropriate amount of time during the day.
 When things are going well, your baby will build sleep pressure during the evening and go to sleep at a regular time, and will sleep through the night.
 As sleep pressure dissipates with night sleep, the circadian rhythm will take over and keep your baby asleep for his/her maximum sleep duration and wake up at a regular time.
 That pattern will be fairly stable within about a 30-minute range on either side.
 When a split night happens, the sleep pressure drive separates from the circadian rhythm.
 This means that your baby may sleep for 8-9 hours and wake up feeling pretty refreshed and ready to go … at 2 am!
 Your baby will be up for a while and build up a bit more sleep pressure, and then, as the circadian drive kicks back in, your baby will sleep for a few more hours until morning.
 This pattern usually sticks, leaving your baby with hours of happy waking in the middle of every night.
 If you look at this graphically (the reason we love when parents track sleep!), the problem is usually that your baby has gotten into a pattern of having too many hours in bed every night and is not able to fill that time with sleep.

 We offer several options for optimizing your child's sleep:

 SLEEP TRAINING CLASS (for well babies 6-15 months)

 PHONE CONSULTATIONS (with one of our sleep experts)